F22-2003 Clinical Supervision: Strategies to Influence Best Practice

 University of Maryland School of Social Work

-Gisele Ferretto, MSW, LCSW-C has over 35 years of social work experience in both clinical and macro practice areas.
+Gisele Ferretto, MSW, LCSW-C, has over thirty-five years of social work experience in both clinical and macro practice areas.
 Her areas of expertise include: policy, professional ethics, supervision and leadership, confidentiality, social work and field practicum education, child welfare practice, and curriculum development.
 Ms. Ferretto provides consultation and training for private and public agencies in her areas of expertise.
-She has served on a variety of committees and boards at the local, state, and national level developing policy and program initiatives.
+She has served on various committees and boards at the local, state, and national level, developing policy and program initiatives.

-Currently, Ms. Ferretto is on the Faculty at the University of Maryland School of Social Work (SSW).
-During her tenure at the SSW, she has held positions in the Office of Field Education, Title IV-E Education for Public Child Welfare Program, Child Welfare Academy, Family Connections Baltimore, and Social Work Community Outreach Service (SWCOS).
+Currently, Ms. Ferretto is on the faculty at the University of Maryland School of Social Work (SSW) and serves as the director of public policy and manager of training for the Office of Practicum Education.
+During her tenure at the SSW, she has held positions in the Office of Practicum Education, Office of External Affairs, Child Welfare Fellowship Program, Child Welfare Academy, Family Connections Baltimore, and Social Work Community Outreach Service (SWCOS).
 Prior to her time at the SSW, she served as an administrator at the Maryland Department of Human Services in the following programs: Child Protective Services, Office of Equal Opportunity, and the Office of Staff Development and Training.
-Ms. Ferretto began her social work career as a Child Protective Services Worker at Baltimore City Department of Social Services.
+Ms. Ferretto began her social work career as a child protective services worker at the Baltimore City Department of Social Services.

 Agenda & Learning Objectives